 6. Laugh A Lot

 Laughter can be therapeutic.
 Every time we laugh, our brains release dopamine, a chemical that makes us feel happy.
-If you’re missing some laughter in your life, try going to a comedy club, binge watching a new comedy series, or checking out some standup specials on Netflix.
+If you’re missing some laughter in your life, try going to a comedy club, binge-watching a new comedy series, or checking out some standup specials on Netflix.

 7. Sing Your Heart Out

-8. Have At Least a Little Bit of Social Interaction
+8. Have At Least Some Social Interaction

 Even introverts and people with social anxiety need at least a little social interaction to be mentally healthy, according to studies on social relationships and health.
 Having relationships or simply chatting with people occasionally can make a huge difference.